 Explore the fascinating world of Romanov era jewels and treasures with noted expert Marie Betteley.
 Current topics will relate to her new acquisitions.
 Let Marie shed light on glittering treasures from the land of the Tsars and on little known Russian master jewellers and silversmiths.
-This short talk will feature new information from Marie’s forthcoming book Beyond Faberge: Russian Imperial Jewelers.
+This short talk will feature new information from Marie’s book Beyond Fabergé: Imperial Russian Jewelry.

 If you’re looking for a dynamic speaker who will connect with and leave a lasting impression on your audience, Marie Betteley is the ideal choice.

 Marie is available to speak to your group, club or association, as well as provide the keynote address, participate in a panel discussion or offer her expertise through a talk or workshop at your next event.